-Alden Mason’s artwork spans an inspired range of styles and approaches.
-Because Mason never stopped exploring, his paintings evolved and shifted throughout his career.
-Perhaps best known for his oil paintings of a particular style that came to be known as “Burpees,” Mason nonetheless was prolific in acrylic on canvas, on paper, and in other media.
-Gestural and narrative, some of Mason’s work features loose, abstracted figures, often just outlines, foreground and background melding.
-Mason taught painting at the University of Washington for over 30 years, while maintaining his artistic practice, painting profusely, daily.
+Alden Mason’s artwork spans a range of styles and approaches.
+Mason continued his explorations with paint throughout his career, and allowed his work to evolve and shift.
+Although hi oil paintings of a particular style (“Burpees") gained him the most attention, Mason was prolific in acrylic on canvas, on paper, and in other media.
+Gestural and narrative, much of Mason’s work features loose, abstracted figures, with foreground and background melding.
+Mason taught painting at the University of Washington for over 30 years, while maintaining his artistic practice and painting daily.

 Alden Mason held a BFA and an MFA from the University of Washington, Seattle.
-He had his first solo exhibition in 1946 at Henry Art Gallery, and his work was shown extensively, including at Boise Art Museum, Boise, ID, Denver Art Museum, Denver, CO, Tacoma Art Museum, Tacoma, WA, Whatcom Museum, Bellingham, WA, and San Jose Museum of Art, San Jose, CA to name a few.
-His paintings are part of dozens of Museum and University collections including San Francisco Museum of Art, San Francisco, CA, Portland Art Museum, Portland, OR, Chicago Art Institute, Chicago, IL, and Bellevue Art Museum, Bellevue WA.
+His first solo exhibition was in 1946 at Henry Art Gallery, Seattle, WA.
+His work was shown extensively, including at Boise Art Museum, Boise, ID; Denver Art Museum, Denver, CO; Tacoma Art Museum, Tacoma, WA; Whatcom Museum, Bellingham, WA; and San Jose Museum of Art, San Jose, CA. His paintings are part of dozens of Museum and University collections including those of San Francisco Museum of Art, San Francisco, CA; Portland Art Museum, Portland, OR; Chicago Art Institute, Chicago, IL; and Bellevue Art Museum, Bellevue WA.

 Alden Mason passed away in February, 2013.
 He was 93.